tjabejohannes/smrthme/README.md

 # Smrthme

-Working on a smarthome controller that is infinite adjustable by using node, the asus tinker board and a web interface.
+Working on a smarthome controller that is "infinite" adjustable by using node, the asus tinker board and a web interface.

 ## TODO